Professional Staff Senate By-Laws

 1. The Professional Staff Senate shall consist of up to twenty members.

 2. Each member will be elected for a two-year term, except when elected to complete a vacated, uncompleted term.
-A member may serve a maximum of two (2) consecutive terms, where any fraction of a term is to be considered a whole term.
+A member may serve a maximum of three (3) consecutive terms, where any fraction of a term is to be considered a whole term.

-3. The Professional Staff will be partitioned into divisions with each division electing two members, and the remaining members being elected at large.
+3. The Professional Staff will be partitioned into divisions with each division electing one member, and the remaining members being elected at large.

 a.
 Each division will elect one member each year.